Michael0x2a/michael0x2a-website/app/_posts/2014-02-15-turtle-examples.md

 ## Introduction

 My very first introduction to programming came in 7th or 8th grade in one of my elective classes.
 On the first or second day of class, my teacher explained to us that we'd be learning a programming language called "Logo", which was based around the idea of controlling an imaginary "turtle" with a pen attached to its tail to draw pictures and graphics.

 Our teacher then proceeded to hand us a thick packet of examples, and told us to go off and try them.
 So long as we completed a set number of exercises each day, we were free to experiment and do whatever we liked.
 I had a tremendous amount of fun in this class.
 I'm not entirely sure how much I actually ended up learning, since I was mostly blindly copying and tweaking code, but I do remember to this day having tremendous amounts of fun.

 So naturally, I was very pleased to discover that Python, one of my favorite programming languages, came built-in with a module named "[turtle][turtle-doc]" that was very similar to Logo.
 This document is an attempt to mirror some of the spirit of the original packet of examples that first introduced me to programming.

 Note: I started this document a year or so ago, but never actually got around to completing or updating it beyond a few examples.
 Over the course of the next few months, I'll be sporadically adding more examples as I find time.

 ---

 ## Example 1: Draw a line

-One of the simplest things you can do using the turtle module is to draw a line.
+Tne of the simplest things you can do using the turtle module is to draw a line.
 There are always four steps you need to do in order to use the turtle module:

 1.  **Import** the turtle module.
 If we skip this step, there'll be no turtle to control.
 2.  **Create** a turtle to control.
 3.  **Draw** things.
 Do stuff.
 This will also automatically create the screen.
 4. Run `turtle.done()`. (**NOT** `bob.done()`!)

 Notice that `turtle.done()` will pause the program.
 You'll need to close the window in order to continue.

 {% turtle line %}
 ```python